tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Refunds-MP.md

 <img src="/assets/Refunds/Refunds_en_13.png" alt="PrintScreen" width="50%"/><br>

-Once you click this button, the payer receives an email with the details of the refunds.
+Once you click this button, the payer receives an email with the details of the refund.

 <img src="/assets/Refunds/Refunds_en_14.png" alt="PrintScreen" width="50%"/><br>